zamweis/joychair/README.md

 To set up the Joychair Interface project, follow these steps:

 1. **Hardware Setup**: Attach the IMU sensor to the Aeris Swopper chair as per the instructions provided.
-2. **Arduino Configuration**: Program the microcontroller board to read data from the IMU and transmit it wirelessly/wired.
+2. **Microcontroller Configuration**: Program the microcontroller board to read data from the IMU and transmit it wirelessly or via a wired connection.
 3. **Unity Integration**: Import the output into Unity and configure the VR environment to respond to the chair's movements for navigation.

-4. **Optionally Casing**: For battery integration, follow recharable battery tutorial, CAD for esp32 in progress...
+4. **Optional Casing**: For battery integration, follow a rechargeable battery tutorial.
+CAD for ESP32 is in progress.

 ## Basic Functionality

 The code for this project performs several key functions:

-1. **Initialization**:
-   - Sets up the MPU6050 IMU and the joystick library.
-   - Plays an initialization sound.
+1. **Initialization**: Sets up the MPU6050 IMU and the joystick library, and plays an initialization sound.

-2. **Connection Check**:
-   - Continuously checks if the MPU6050 is connected.
-   - If the connection is lost, it tries to reconnect.
+2. **Connection Check**: Continuously checks if the MPU6050 is connected and tries to reconnect if the connection is lost.

-3. **Data Processing**:
-   - Reads data from the IMU, calculates yaw, pitch, and roll.
-   - Maps these values to joystick axes.
+3. **Data Processing**: Reads data from the IMU, calculates yaw, pitch, and roll, and maps these values to joystick axes.

-4. **Calibration and Direction Declaration**:
-   - Waits for the player to sit down by detecting a sufficient acceleration threshold.
-   - Once seated, the player is prompted to tilt forward for a few seconds to calibrate the forward direction.
-   - After holding the tilt for the calibration duration, the forward direction is defined.
+4. **Calibration and Direction Declaration**: Waits for the player to sit down by detecting a sufficient acceleration threshold.
+Once seated, the player is prompted to tilt forward for a few seconds to calibrate the forward direction.
+After holding the tilt for the calibration duration, the forward direction is defined.

-5. **Joystick Output**:
-   - Maps the processed data to joystick inputs for VR navigation.
-   - Applies deadzones to the joystick axes to filter out noise.
+5. **Joystick Output**: Maps the processed data to joystick inputs for VR navigation and applies deadzones to filter out noise.

 ### Calibration and Direction Declaration

-1. **Wait for Player to Sit**:
-   - The system waits until the acceleration in the Z-axis exceeds the sitting threshold.
+1. **Wait for Player to Sit**: The system waits until the acceleration in the Z-axis exceeds the sitting threshold.

-2. **Tilt Forward to Calibrate**:
-   - Once the player is seated, they are prompted to tilt forward and hold the position for a few seconds.
-   - If the tilt is held for the required calibration duration, the system calculates the relative angle and sets the forward direction.
+2. **Tilt Forward to Calibrate**: Once the player is seated, they are prompted to tilt forward and hold the position for a few seconds.
+If the tilt is held for the required calibration duration, the system calculates the relative angle and sets the forward direction.

-3. **Forward Direction Defined**:
-   - After successful calibration, the system plays a setup complete sound and indicates that the forward direction is defined.
+3. **Forward Direction Defined**: After successful calibration, the system plays a setup complete sound and indicates that the forward direction is defined.

 ## Additional Resources

 - [Aeris Swopper Product Page](https://en.aeris.de/products/aeris-swopper-wollmischung-capture-gruen): Learn more about the Aeris Swopper chair.
 - [Arduino Joystick Tutorial](https://www.instructables.com/Create-a-Joystick-Using-the-Arduino-Joystick-Libra/): Useful guide for setting up the Arduino Leonardo as a joystick.
-- [MPU6050](https://images.app.goo.gl/LdwjNLMtsEHgnhpH7): How to wire MPU6050
+- [MPU6050 Wiring Guide](https://images.app.goo.gl/LdwjNLMtsEHgnhpH7): How to wire MPU6050
-- [Buzzer](https://images.app.goo.gl/mgFJdeP5EhSxzM8t5): How to wire a buzzer
+- [Buzzer Wiring Guide](https://images.app.goo.gl/mgFJdeP5EhSxzM8t5): How to wire a buzzer
-- [RGB-LED](https://images.app.goo.gl/b1UZzW2y5GSzTEi26): How to wire a RGB-LED
+- [RGB-LED Wiring Guide](https://images.app.goo.gl/b1UZzW2y5GSzTEi26): How to wire an RGB-LED
-- [Rechargeable Battery](https://learn.adafruit.com/3d-printed-case-for-adafruit-feather/assembly): How to wire a rechargeable battery
+- [Rechargeable Battery Integration](https://learn.adafruit.com/3d-printed-case-for-adafruit-feather/assembly): How to wire a rechargeable battery

 ## Contributors